Renovating Our Kitchen On A Budget

 This was the biggie but when you are working with such a small space, it can be difficult to make the right decisions.
 The market is flooded with clever cupboard hacks, with sleek sliding doors, deep drawers, all in one units etc. and I have walked around many a DIY store feeling overwhelmed and confused (as well as blown away by some of the prices!)
 It is easy to fall in love with so much but thinking about what will work for you without having that expert opinion can be tough.
 We were already keeping most of our old cupboards but made a few clever decisions to help us out.
 For starters, we swapped the cupboard under the sink for a longer one as there was hidden wasted space which my Dad pointed out to us.
 We then moved our oven from under the hob and bought a large unit to house this, along with 3 more cupboards.
 In place of where the oven was, we have added another large cupboard that will eventually have baskets for pots and pans.
 We then put another large unit to house the fridge and we are going to build a cupboard above this to provide more storage space.
 It hasn’t been a huge change but it has meant that we have been able to rearrange our items, place these in better locations and organise our workspace so that it flows and works for us as a family.

-The cupboards are a very basic white sold by B&Q which we found offered some of the best prices– perfect for a kitchen on a budget.
+The DIY cabinets are a very basic white sold by B&Q which we found offered some of the best prices– perfect for a kitchen on a budget.

 When you’re on a tight budget, one very simple way of updating your kitchen is by changing your cupboard doors.
 We did have white doors and yes, we went for white again, but I wanted something new, I wanted something more to my taste and as they didn’t come with the handles it meant that I was free to choose those to my liking too (after many hours umming and ahhing over the hundreds of styles as well as comparing prices) Just doing this has made a big difference to how our kitchen looks and feels.